EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 urn:mace:egi.eu:group:fedcloud.egi.eu:role=vm_operator#aai.egi.eu
 ```

-### Level of Assurance
+### Identity Assurance

 Based on the authentication method selected by the user, the EGI proxy assigns a
-Level of Assurance (LoA), which is conveyed to the SP through both the
+Identity Assurance, which is conveyed to the SP through both the
 `eduPersonAssurance` attribute and the Authentication Context Class
 (`AuthnContextClassRef`) of the SAML authentication response.
 EGI Check-in uses
-Assurance Profiles which distinguish between three Level of Assurance (LoA) levels,
+Assurance Profiles which distinguish between three Identity Assurance levels,
 similarly to the [eID Assurance Framework (eIDAF)](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=OJ:JOL_2015_235_R_0002).
 Each level is represented by a URI as follows: